Laurino108/docker-volume-frontend-example/README.md

 ### Build the Application:

-1. Follow the steps above
+1. Follow the steps above,
 **If everythings works fine you can continue**
 2. Run the command `npm run build` the final output is in the `./public` folder
-3. Add all files to your webserver
+3. Add the output of `./public` to your webserver

 ## Run the Application with Docker
 To run the application with docker follow these steps: